 In my quest to dismiss the myth that Indian cooking is not for the faint-hearted and to help spread my knowledge on some simple and traditional Indian food recipes, like this Green Chutney or Coriander Chutney, I have started this series called Indian Cooking 101.
 To make it more interactive and as helpful as I can for my readers, I welcome you to email me any questions that you may have in the process.
 I will try and respond to the questions personally through email, or in the next part if it’s connected to what I have already planned to discuss.

-It's often believed that no Indian meal is complete without a good helping of tangy Cilantro Chutney and a touch of spicy pickle on the side.
+It's often believed that no Indian meal is complete without a good helping of tangy Green Chutney, also known as Coriander Chutney and a touch of spicy pickle on the side.
 Delicately spiced, these Indian condiments range in taste, texture and colour to suit every palate, be it hot, sour, salty or sweet.
 Since chutneys and pickles hold a very prominent place on every thali, a large round steel tray traditional used to serve a selection of different dishes, including rice, lentils, vegetables, rotis and a sweet dish, I couldn't help but dedicate a section to highlight its importance in Indian food.

 What are Indian Pickles?